|Title:||Head Men's Tennis Coach|

 Lane is a native of Sylacauga and came to Huntingdon in 1967 to earn a degree in Physical Education.
 He played No. 1 singles for the Hawks for four years, and led the tennis team to its first conference championship.
 Lane was among those named Outstanding College Athletes of America in 1971.
 He has received the Career Achievement Award from the Alabama Tennis Association and was a 1998 inductee into the Huntingdon College Hall of Fame.

 Lane has also worked for the City of Montgomery Parks and Recreation Department.
-He set up the O'Connor Tennis Center, where he developed tennis programs for children and adults and served as director of the program until 1991.
+During his time as Tennis Director for the City of Montgomery, he helped set up the O'Connor Tennis Center, where he developed tennis programs for children and adults and served as director of the program until 1991.
 He then joined Buckmasters as the first national chapter director, launching the American Deer Foundation, a non-profit organization that raises money to feed the hungry across the United States.

 Lane has recently served as a tennis professional at Wynlakes Golf & Country Club.
 He directed the St. James School Tennis Camp for four years and has instructed in the Alabama Tennis Academy.
 He is also a former coach of the Alabama Junior Davis Cup and Weightsman Cup tennis.
 Lane helped start the Huntingdon Hawks Tennis Camp in the summer of 2012.